corey-richardson/microbit-data-logger/README.md

     display.show(Image.NO)
 ```

+> Didn't work. <br>
+> Only apparent way to clear the data log is to flash the micro:bit.

 ### Realtime Plotting with Mu Code Editor

 Mu Code Editor could be used to provide a real time plot of x, y and z values.
 [Plotter Guide](https://codewith.mu/en/tutorials/1.2/plotter)